|Title:||System and Application Security Policy|

 PII (Personally Identifiable Information): Information that either singularly or in conjunction with other data elements could reasonably lead to the identification of specific individuals

-All systems supporting any aspect of the University must have an identified owner and responsible party for ensuring the controls specified in this document.
-For a system that is fully cloud-based, a UConn faculty or staff member is responsible for overseeing that the following controls are appropriately applied and adhered to by the cloud provider.
+All systems including cloud-based systems supporting any aspect of the University must have an identified owner and responsible party for ensuring the controls specified in this policy.

 System and Application Security

-University of Connecticut Information Technology Services (ITS) provides centralized user identity and access management that supports identity validation and access management (IAM) using a NetID and password.
+University of Connecticut Information Technology Services (ITS) provides centralized user identity and access management that supports identity validation and access management (IAM) using a NetID and password providing for single sign on (SSO) across multiple systems.
 Systems and applications that rely on the University IAM platform for authenticating individual access rights can forgo the need for user management outside that of assigning any roles within the system or application, as necessary.
+The use of SSO for all systems is highly recommended.

 Systems and applications that do not use the central IAM solution must have a written plan and designated individual responsible for the creation, modification, and deletion of user IDs.
 User IDs, including student accounts, must be reviewed when faculty, staff, or students separate from the University at least annually.
 This includes a process for ensuring the secure creation of passwords and a secure password reset process for validating an individual’s identity prior to resetting the password.

-Systems where individuals have access to a significant amount of the PII of other constituents, including students, faculty, staff, alumni, and vendors, or significant amounts of regulated data should leverage multi-factor authentication wherever possible.
+Systems where individuals have access to a significant amount of the PII of other constituents, including but not limited to students, faculty, staff, alumni, and vendors, or significant amounts of regulated data require two-factor authentication wherever possible.

 Auditing of Systems and Application Logs

-System and application logs should be reviewed for inappropriate access on a regular basis (at least monthly) or via automated systems capable of detecting misuse through the analysis of frequent password failures, geographic anomalies, or inappropriate access attempts.
+System and application logs must be reviewed for inappropriate access on a regular basis (at least monthly) or via automated systems capable of detecting misuse through the analysis of frequent password failures, geographic anomalies, or inappropriate access attempts.
 ITS maintains a centralized logging and reporting platform, which can assist in the analysis of large amounts of data often associated with system and application logs.
+All administrative systems must log to the centralized logging and reporting platform events related to login activity and security event data.

-All suspected policy violations, system intrusions, and other conditions that might jeopardize University of Connecticut information or information systems must be immediately reported to the Information Security Office.
+All suspected policy violations, system intrusions, and other conditions that might jeopardize University information or information systems must be immediately reported to the Information Security Office.

-Systems and applications that do not follow the standards set forth in this policy may be administratively shut down or have access restricted to on-campus or individual personnel only.
+Systems and applications that do not follow the standards set forth in this policy may be administratively shut down or have access restricted.
 Systems maintained at the departmental or individual level may incur costs in association with enabling the proper protections or in the event of data exposure.

-Violations of this policy may result in appropriate disciplinary measures in accordance with University By-Laws, General Rules of Conduct for All University Employees, applicable collective bargaining agreements, and the Student Code.
+Violations of this policy may result in appropriate disciplinary measures in accordance with University By-Laws, General Rules of Conduct, applicable collective bargaining agreements, and the Student Code.

 Questions about this policy or suspected violations may be reported to any of the following: